 The Tyne Tees wave data is available in both telemetry and post recovery format from the Cefas WaveNet site.
-At the time of writing, post-recovery data were available up to the end of December 2021.
-For the months of January, February and March 2022 telemetry data was used in this report.
+At the time of writing, post-recovery data were available up to the end of February 2021.
+For the months of March 2021 to March 2023 telemetry data was used in this report.
 The data set analysed is therefore a combination of telemetry and post recovery data, to give greatest coverage.